t0mday/you-cook/README.md

 ![you cook banner](./you-cook-image.png "You Cook banner")

+You can see a demo of the live site at  https://you-cook.netlify.app

 This project is a React App, using a Redux store.
 It uses the Recipe Search API from Edamam https://www.edamam.com